Robson04/dialog-pages/README.md

 ShowPlayerDialogNextPage(playerid); //- open a next page if the next page exist.
 ShowPlayerDialogPreviousPage(playerid); //- open a previous page if previous page exist.
 ShowPlayerDialogCurrentPage(playerid); //- open a current page.
-ClearDialogPagesData(playerid); //- clearing a all data dialog-pages for player.
+ClearDialogPagesData(playerid); //- clearing all data dialog-pages for player.
 ```

 > Definitions: